roydenwa/nano-backpack/README.md

 - [ ] try to change basemodel of DensDepth to MobileNet V1/V2 to increase speed
 - [ ] create nodes for CV in ROS (Python - opencv, tf/torch)
 - [ ] try to convert depth images to point clouds via: http://wiki.ros.org/depth_image_proc
-- [ ] implement functions in ROS nodes to check if naviagtion to a certain point is possible based on point cloud of surroundings
+- [ ] implement functions in ROS nodes to check if navigation in certain direction is possible based on point cloud of surroundings